NicoOhler/Notes/Science, Technology and Society/Altklausurfragen mit Lösung.md

     - ==a) System compatibility means that particular type of social and political order are more favorable for a given technology than alternative ones.==
     - ==b) Today system compatibility can be applied to neoliberal forms of political order, it does not only apply to the totalitarian state==
     - c) Because the cold war is over Winner's argument of system compatibility does not apply to modern technologies such as the internet.
-    - *==d) If we argue that the political context does not effect technology and it implies the claim that the respective technology is neutral*==
+    - ==d) If we argue that the political context does not effect technology and it implies the claim that the respective technology is neutral==
     - e) Winner argues why democratic political order is compatible with nuclear energy.
     - f) System compatibility means that democratic societies are more compatible with neutral technologies
 6. Identify correct statements below
     - ==a) Once the linear model of innovation reflected the structures of industrial companies, governments began to collect data and performed statistical analysis.==
     - b) The linear model of innovation is irrelevant for neo-classical economic thought.
-    - *c) Benoit Godin argues that we do not replace the linear model of innovation because there is is no qualitative alternative to it.*
+    - ==c) Benoit Godin argues that we do not replace the linear model of innovation because there is is no qualitative alternative to it.==
     - ==d) The OECD plays a key role in promoting the linear model of innovation through its methodological guidelines.==
     - ==e) Vannevar Bush was not the first to suggest a the linear model of innovation==
 7. Identify correct statements below
-    - *a) The metaphor of a black swan means that a nomological explanations always contain some exemptions*
+    - **a) The metaphor of a black swan means that a nomological explanations always contain some ==exemptions==**
+	    - exception yes, exemption no
     - b) The philosopher Karl Popper argues that the verification of scientific knowledge claims is possible
     - ==c) Popper argues that if we cannot falsify a knowledge claim, we may assume it as preliminary valid.==
     - ==d) The nomological model does not explain how we discover new laws of nature==